 One of my specialisms is heritage photography and I have been lucky to shoot some amazing objects for a number of museums and heritage organisations.
 Click here to see some examples.
 I worked as a volunteer at my local museum for a number of years and have been trained in the handling and care of objects.
 This gives me a unique edge and understanding when photographing very old and vulnerable objects.

 I love shooting still life subjects, flowers and the interesting details of the world I spot as I go.
-Some of my still life work is now available to purchase as canvases or fine art prints.
-Click here to see the current range.

 I shoot using Canon and Fujifilm cameras, my iPhone and use Elemental studio equipment.